Relaxation approach for learning neural network regularizers for a class of identification problems: Necessary optimality conditions for the inner-problem

 where $p$ is solution of~\eqref{sysadj} with $y = \mathbb{S}(u)$.
 Using~\eqref{eq-state-diff}, we see that~\eqref{eqproof2} reduces to

 which leads to the same result as Proposition~\ref{prop-optcond-inner-adj}.
 Therefore the identities given in Proposition~\ref{prop-optcond-inner-adj} can be summarized as

 \end{remark}

 The necessary optimality conditions given in Proposition~\ref{prop-optcond-inner} are self-consistent, and thus more appropriate for theoretical analysis, while those provided by Proposition~\ref{prop-optcond-inner-adj} are more convenient more numerical realization.
-Following these two results, the constraint of Problem~\eqref{pbmain} is then {\it relaxed}, by being simply replaced by the identity $G(u,w,\hat{z}) = 0$.
+Following these two results, the constraint of Problem~\eqref{pbmain} is then {\it relaxed} in the next section, by being simply replaced by the identity $G(u,w,\hat{y}) = 0$.